shryay/revision/LINKLYTICS_ARCHITECTURE.md

 - **Q: Why is `useFetchTotalClicks` hardcoding date range?**
   - **A:** It’s a simplification.
 In production, the dashboard would allow date range selection and pass it dynamically.

+---

+# Part A — 60–90 second pitch (2 min)

+## Q1.
+Explain Linklytics end-to-end in 60–90 seconds.

+**Strong answer (say this):**
+Linklytics is a URL shortener with analytics.
+The React frontend handles login/register and a dashboard.
+Backend is a Spring Boot REST API with Spring Security + JWT.
+Users create short URLs; those are stored in Postgres via JPA as UrlMapping rows, linked to the user.
+When anyone visits /{shortUrl}, the backend looks up the original URL, increments clickCount, stores a ClickEvent row with timestamp, and returns a redirect.
+Dashboard calls protected endpoints to list my URLs and to fetch analytics aggregated by date, which the UI renders using Chart.js.

+**Follow-ups:**
+- Why JWT instead of session?
+- Why store ClickEvent rows instead of only clickCount?

+---

+# Part B — Frontend (3–4 min)

+## Q2.
+How do you protect routes in the frontend?

+**Strong answer:**
+I use a PrivateRoute wrapper.
+It reads the JWT token from Context API (which initializes from localStorage.JWT_TOKEN).
+If a protected page is accessed without a token, it redirects to /login.
+For public pages, if token exists it redirects to /dashboard.

+**Follow-ups:**
+- What happens on browser refresh?
+- Any security risk storing JWT in localStorage?

+---

+## Q3.
+How do frontend API calls work?

+**Strong answer:**
+Axios is configured with a baseURL from VITE_BACKEND_URL.
+For protected calls, I attach Authorization: Bearer <token>.
+React Query handles caching/loading/error and transforms responses using select (sorting URLs by createdDate, converting the totalClicks map to an array for charts).

+**Follow-ups:**
+- Why React Query?
+What problem does it solve?
+- How would you handle global 401 errors (token expired)?

+---

+# Part C — Backend: auth + security (5 min)

+## Q4.
+Walk me through register flow.

+**Strong answer:**
+Frontend calls POST /api/auth/public/register.
+Backend validates uniqueness for username/email, hashes password with BCrypt, stores a User row with role ROLE_USER, and returns success.

+**Follow-ups:**
+- Why BCrypt?
+- How do you validate email format / password strength (where would you add it)?

+---

+## Q5.
+Walk me through login and JWT generation.

+**Strong answer:**
+Frontend posts POST /api/auth/public/login with username/password.
+Spring Security AuthenticationManager authenticates using UserDetailsServiceImpl + BCrypt encoder.
+On success, JwtUtils.generateToken() creates a signed token with subject=username and a roles claim, and backend returns { token }.

+**Follow-ups:**
+- What claims are in your token and why?
+- How do you set token expiration and validate expiry?

+---

+## Q6.
+Explain how JWT is validated on protected endpoints.

+**Strong answer:**
+JwtAuthenticationFilter runs for each request.
+It extracts Bearer token from Authorization header, validates signature/expiry, extracts username, loads user details, and sets SecurityContext.
+Then @PreAuthorize("hasRole('USER')") checks authorization, and controllers can use Principal to know the current user.

+**Follow-ups (senior):**
+- What if token is valid but user was deleted?
+- What if someone modifies the roles claim?

+---

+## Q7.
+CORS/CSRF: why is CSRF disabled and what about CORS?

+**Strong answer:**
+CSRF is typically for cookie-based auth.
+Here we use stateless JWT in Authorization header, so CSRF protection is less relevant and disabled.
+CORS is configured to allow requests from a single configured frontend origin and to permit OPTIONS.

+**Follow-ups:**
+- If you switch to httpOnly cookies, what changes?

+---

+# Part D — Backend: URL flows + analytics (6–7 min)

+## Q8.
+How do you generate a short URL and store it?

+**Strong answer:**
+Endpoint POST /api/urls/shorten is protected.
+It reads originalUrl, gets the user from Principal, generates an 8-character base62-like random string, stores a UrlMapping entity with originalUrl, shortUrl, createdDate, clickCount=0, and the User relation, then returns UrlMappingDTO.

+**Follow-ups (important):**
+- Collision: how do you prevent two URLs from getting same short code?
+- What DB constraint would you add?
+- Would you allow custom alias?
+How?

+---

+## Q9.
+Explain the redirect flow and click tracking.

+**Strong answer:**
+Public endpoint GET /{shortUrl} looks up the mapping by shortUrl.
+If found, it increments clickCount, saves it, inserts a new ClickEvent with clickDate=now linked to that mapping, then responds with an HTTP redirect to originalUrl.

+**Follow-ups (senior):**
+- What status code do you use (301 vs 302) and why?
+- How do you handle invalid/expired short URLs?
+- How do you avoid the redirect endpoint becoming the bottleneck?

+---

+## Q10.
+How does per-link analytics work?

+**Strong answer:**
+GET /api/urls/analytics/{shortUrl}?startDate&endDate loads click events for that shortUrl in the time range, groups by LocalDate, counts events per day, and returns ClickEventDTO[] where each item is {clickDate, count}.

+**Follow-ups:**
+- Why is startDate parsed as ISO_LOCAL_DATE_TIME here?
+- What happens if startDate/endDate is invalid?

+---

+## Q11.
+How does “total clicks across all my links” work?

+**Strong answer:**
+GET /api/urls/totalClicks?startDate&endDate finds all UrlMappings for the user, fetches click events in the date range for those mappings, groups by LocalDate and counts.
+It returns a map of date → click count which frontend converts to chart data.

+**Follow-ups (senior):**
+- This query can be expensive.
+What indexes do you add?
+- How would you redesign for millions of click events/day?

+---

+# Part E — Database + scaling (3–4 min)

+## Q12.
+Describe your tables and relationships.

+**Strong answer:**
+users stores account info and role. url_mapping stores shortUrl/originalUrl/clickCount/createdDate and has a many-to-one relationship to users. click_event stores clickDate and links many-to-one to url_mapping.
+One UrlMapping has many ClickEvents.

+**Follow-ups:**
+- What should be unique? (username, email, short_url)
+- What indexes do you add first and why?

+---

+## Q13.
+How would you scale redirects and analytics?

+**Strong answer:**
+Cache shortUrl→originalUrl in Redis to reduce DB reads.
+Record click events asynchronously using a queue/stream and batch inserts.
+Maintain daily aggregated counters (materialized view or separate table) so analytics doesn’t scan raw events.
+Add rate limiting at edge.

+**Follow-ups (senior):**
+- Exactly-once vs at-least-once click counting: what do you choose?
+- How do you handle bot traffic?

+---

+# Part F — Senior “catch” questions (2–3 min)

+## Q14.
+Your frontend constructs share URLs as /s/{shortUrl}, but backend redirect is /{shortUrl}.
+Explain.

+**Strong answer:**
+That’s a mismatch that needs alignment.
+Either the frontend must generate /{shortUrl} links (backend owns redirect), or we add a frontend route /s/:shortUrl that calls backend redirect endpoint or triggers navigation.
+In production, I’d unify it and write tests around it.

+---

+## Q15.
+Your shortUrl generator is random.
+What guarantees uniqueness?

+**Strong answer:**
+Random alone doesn’t guarantee uniqueness.
+Proper approach: add a unique constraint on short_url and retry generation on conflict; or use deterministic encoding of a unique ID (base62 of DB id / Snowflake).

+---

+# Quick “best answers” to memorize (30 seconds each)

+- Why ClickEvent table?
+To build time-series analytics; clickCount alone can’t show trends.
+- Why JWT?
+Stateless auth, easy scaling, works for API clients.
+- Main risks? token in localStorage (XSS), short code collisions, DB load on redirect, clickEvent table growth.
+- First improvements? unique index + collision retry, unify /s/ vs /, add redis cache + async click ingestion, better error handling + token expiry handling.